Fantasy with and without consistency

 Separating fantasy fiction from fabulism

-I grew up in Sweden in the 1990s.
-In that environment, the word “fantasy” was used only for a genre of literature: Fantasy as it was written by J. R. R. Tolkien, Ursula K. Le Guin etc. The same genre was clearly recognizable in other media, such as the movie The Black Cauldron (1985), the Swedish TRPG Drakar och demoner (1982), and computer games like Heroes of Might and Magic (1995).
+When and where I grew up, the word “fantasy” was used only for a genre of literature: Fantasy as it was written by J. R. R. Tolkien, Ursula K. Le Guin etc. The same genre was clearly recognizable in other media, such as the movie The Black Cauldron (1985), the Swedish TRPG Drakar och demoner (1982), and computer games like Heroes of Might and Magic (1995).

 This narrow sense of fantasy represents a subset of the English word’s meanings.
 It refers to the set of Todorovian-marvelous stories taking place in a secondary, persistent, pseudo-medieval world where magic exists.
 For a Swedish loan, this isn’t far off the mark.
 The English language recognizes the same genre as fantasy, where the word is short for “fantasy fiction” or “genre fantasy”.